 LABEL DESCRIPTION System Name Choose a descriptive name for identification purposes.
 This name consists of up to 64 printable characters; spaces are allowed.
 Location Enter the geographic location of your Switch.
-You can use up to 32 printable ASCII characters; spaces are allowed.
+You can use up to 128 printable ASCII characters; spaces are allowed.
 Contact Person's Name Enter the name of the person in charge of this Switch.
 You can use up to 32 printable ASCII characters; spaces are allowed.
 Use Time Server when Bootup Enter the time service protocol that your time server uses.
 Not all time servers support all protocols, so you may have to use trial and error to find a protocol that works.
 The main differences between them are the time format.
 When you select the Daytime (RFC 867) format, the Switch displays the day, month, year and time with no time zone adjustment.
 When you use this format it is recommended that you use a Daytime timeserver within your geographical time zone.
-Time (RFC-868) format displays a 4-byte integer giving the total number of seconds since 1970/1/1 at 0:0:0.
+Time (RFC-868) format displays a 4-byte integer giving the total number of seconds since 2016/1/1 at 0:0:0.
 NTP (RFC-1305) is similar to Time (RFC-868).
 None is the default value.
 Enter the time manually.
-Each time you turn on the Switch, the time and date will be reset to 1970-1-1 0:0:0.
-Time Server IP Address Enter the IP address of your timeserver.
+Each time you turn on the Switch, the time and date will be reset to 2016-1-1 0:0:0.
+Time Server IP Address Enter the IP address or domain name of your timeserver.
 The Switch searches for the timeserver for up to 60 seconds.
 If you select a timeserver that is unreachable, then this screen will appear locked for 60 seconds.
 Please wait.
+Time Server Sync Interval Enter the frequency you would like the Zyxel Device to sync with the NTP server.
 Current Time This field displays the time you open this menu (or refresh the menu).
 New Time (hh:min:ss) Enter the new time in hour, minute and second format.
-The new time then appears in the Current Time field after you click Apply .
+The new time then appears in the Current Time field after you click Apply.
 Current Date This field displays the date you open this menu.
-New Date (yyyy- mm-dd) Enter the new date in year, month and day format.
-The new date then appears in the Current Date field after you click Apply .

-Table 13 Basic Setting > General Setup
+Table 15 Basic Setting > General Setup (continued)